ThatOpen/web-ifc-viewer/README.md

 <a href="url"><img src="https://github.com/agviegas/IFC.js/blob/master/img/logo.jpg"  height="256" width="256" ></a>

-This library helps to parse ifc files and convert to Three.js objects.
+This library converts any browser into an IFC viewer.
+It parses IFC entities to WebGL geometry through THREE.js.

 ## Try it